ultranoise/ambisonic-controllers/README.md

 - Fuchteln interfaces (IMUs)

-- Physical Modelling bounding objects
+- Physical Modelling like in spatium or others

 - Circles